acorn-io/acorn-oss-workshop/steps/ops.md

 In the previous step you create a first version of the Acornfile for the VotingApp and run the whole application.
-In the current step you will use several commands to interact with the app and help with troubleshooting.
+In the current step you will use several commands to interact with the app, commands which can also help to troubleshoot the app.

 ## Running the application